Lartg/pygame-chess/readme.md

 I started by simply drawing the board, and returning a square on click.
 That was actually more difficult than any of the other things I did, because that task reuired the most learning from pygame.
 But once I finished the board, everything else seemed much easier as I was focusing on how the rules of the game would translate into code, the exercise I was excited about.
 I took away that it's harder to get the ball rolling than to keep it going.

 ### Was I successful?
 I would say so-so.
-I succeeded in my goals, but I know that I constructed this project inefficiently, and there's plenty of room for optimization, especially if I want to leanrn about constructing an engine.
+I succeeded in my goals, but I know that I constructed this project inefficiently, and there's plenty of room for optimization, especially if I want to learn about constructing an engine.

 ### What's Next for Future Chess Projects
 1. Code optimization